SS Regina (1907): Sinking

 On November 9, 1913 Regina was heading north from Point Edward, Ontario on Lake Huron.
 During the night one of the worst storms in Great Lakes history arose.
 Waves raged up to 38 ft.
 At the time, Regina was carrying a varied cargo, with destinations set for ten ports.
 Among the cargo included enough canned goods to fill eight railroad cars, 140 tons of baled hay and stacked atop the upper deck were sewer and gas pipes.

-During the storm captain McConkey initially attempted to get to safe harbor.
-Failing to do that, he had ordered the ship anchored approximately 7 mi east of Lexington, Michigan, close to shore and the lifeboats lowered.
-After anchoring, Regina capsized and sank.
+During the storm captain McConkey initially made the attempt to keep on her upbound passage.
+Failing to keep full ahead, likely seeing another ship turn around, he did the same to return south back to the St. Clair river 7 mi east of Lexington, Michigan, at some point, McConkey felt the ship hit something on her hull, realizing that now the ship was in peril, he dropped anchor and ran her pumps to hopefully slow the flooding, the crew dressed and prepared lifeboats to be lowered, while the crew abandoned Regina, McConkey blasted her whistle in distress hoping to rouse a lifesaving crew to save the crew.
 Later investigation of the ship's wreck found that the ship had run aground and had suffered a large hole near the cargo hold and several dents.
 Near Port Franks, Ontario, two bodies were found with a capsized lifeboat from Regina and another ten bodies were found on the beach a short distance away.
 There were no survivors from Regina.